 Judas chose a path that ended in suicide by hanging instead of submissively accepting unmerited grace.
 So that shyster is off the hook as the Antichrist, leaving me flapping in the wind.
 Only God can label me as the son of perdition, because it is written that only God knows what he has in store for me (I’m sure that it’s not a peaceful death while I’m sleeping).

 God’s written plan of eternal damnation concerns only two individuals: Judas, who I am not, and the Antichrist.
 Gulp!
-No matter how lost or evil they may seem, all other people, the faithful, are tasked to hope and pray for their redemption.
+No matter how lost or evil I may seem to the faithful, the flock are tasked to hope and pray for my redemption.
 This is not nervous hyperbole on my part.
 First Timothy 2:1 clearly states that Christians are to follow God’s charge and pray for me.
 Little Timmy wrote: “First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people.”

 Hopefully, there’s a few of God’s stalwarts around to whom I did not say “please don’t” when they offered to pray for me and my soul.
 I was so cocksure I had the answer to my God conundrum back then, but with all this chatter about the Antichrist, I’m not so self-assured.
 I’m beginning to feel like a porcupine in a balloon factory.